HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Package required but not available: ‘GenomicFeatures’

+    Packages suggested but not available for checking:
+      'org.Hs.eg.db', 'TxDb.Hsapiens.UCSC.hg19.knownGene'

     Depends: includes the non-default packages:
       'S4Vectors', 'IRanges', 'GenomeInfoDb', 'GenomicRanges', 'foreach',
       'iterators', 'parallel', 'locfit'
     Adding so many packages to the search path is excessive and importing
     selectively is preferable.

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

-*   checking DESCRIPTION meta-information ...
-NOTE
-    ```
-    Malformed Description field: should contain one or more complete sentences.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Unexported object imported by a ':::' call: ‘doParallel:::.options’
-      See the note in ?`:::` about the use of this operator.
-    ```

-*   checking R code for possible problems ...
-NOTE
-    ```
-    bumphunterEngine: no visible binding for global variable ‘bootstraps’
-    Undefined global functions or variables:
-      bootstraps
-    ```

 # CARBayesST

 <details>

-* Version: 3.2
+* Version: 3.2.1
 * GitHub: https://github.com/duncanplee/CARBayesST
 * Source code: https://github.com/cran/CARBayesST
-* Date/Publication: 2021-03-31 00:10:02 UTC
+* Date/Publication: 2021-05-31 07:30:09 UTC
-* Number of recursive dependencies: 112
+* Number of recursive dependencies: 99

 Run `revdep_details(, "CARBayesST")` for more info